We Take a Look at the Median List Price of Homes in the Cities That Send the Most Transplants to Denver. Plus, Ways You Can Boost Your Budget.

 A 600-square-foot garden in your backyard can trim your produce bill by more than $500 each year, according to the national gardening association.
 Yes, that’s huge, but smaller gardens will still save you plenty of seed money.

-The average annual cable bill: more than $700 a year.
+The average annual cable bill: is more than $700 a year.
 A standard annual Netflix tab: $132.
 See ya later, Comcast.

 Take the Energy Audit